 Jay Sardeson - South Seattle College Alum - Sheraton Seattle

 1400 6th Ave, Seattle

 Chef Eric Floyd was raised in Southern California where his propensity for food and cooking blossomed at a young age.
-Growing up in such a diverse melting pot, Eric Floyd was exposed to a variety of different ethnic cultures.
+Growing up in such a diverse melting pot, Eric was exposed to a variety of different ethnic cultures.
 It wasn’t long before he fused his American palate with others creating unique dishes.
 This love of cooking grew, and he inevitably took his first kitchen job at age 15.
-Eric Floyd worked as sous chef with Chef Will McNamara for several years.
-When Chef McNamara decided to join the South Seattle Community College Culinary Arts Program, Eric Floyd became the Executive Chef at the WAC.
+Eric worked as sous chef with South Seattle College Chef Instructor Will McNamara for several years.
+When Chef McNamara decided to join the South Seattle College Culinary Arts Program, Eric Floyd became the Executive Chef at the WAC.

 1325 6th Ave, Seattle